chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 This is HUGE because not only is Signora included in this blind box unlike Crucabena (which implies the latter won't be playable), she's being marketed as the *rarest* figure.
 Normally, merch blind boxes make the "hidden" characters fan-favorites or hype characters, to ensure the rarest item generates the most demand.
 It's easy to guess why Scaramouche is one of the hidden figures, because he's wildly popular in CN, and his fans are willing to donate insane amounts of money to spread the word out of passion, like [this](https://old.reddit.com/r/Genshin_Impact/comments/1q2va1h/wanderers_birthday_in_china_13_buildings).
 However, Signora's is less obvious, as she doesn't get discussed as frequently anymore, so the only explanation would be that putting her as the big hidden figure is a deliberate choice Hoyo made.

 If they really wanted her to "stay irrelevant", they would've just left her out.
-Instead, they’ve made her the ultimate chase figure.
+Instead, they've made her the ultimate chase figure.
 This artificially drives up secondary market prices and creates demand for her.
 Also, this feels like a signal from Hoyo that they still remember her, and that she's likely to be relevant again soon.

 <div style="text-align: center;font-size:small"><img src="/images/signora/aww.png"/><br />Aww, look how adorable she is</div>

 If Hoyo just wanted "generic hype", they would've made Capitano, Dottore, or Columbina the rarest ones, since they're top-ranking and "mysterious", and that would've been the obvious move.
 Alternatively, they could've chosen Sandrone and Columbina as the "small hidden" and "big hidden" figures respectively, which are the playable Harbingers in 6.x, perhaps as an effort to promote them outside the game.
 But instead they chose Scaramouche and Signora, which are ranked far lower, and in the latter's case, wasn't even involved in Nod-Krai's quests.

 From a business standpoint, making them the rarest achieves two things.
 They could use this as some sort of market testing, as their rarity creates artificial scarcity, driving up demand.
 If resale prices spike and collectors obsess over them, Hoyo can measure how much "pulling power" these characters still have.
 Also, this allows them to generate free publicity and spark up conversations about her once again.
-Signora mains who've been silent for years now suddenly have a reason to reenter the conversation: "Why make her the rarest if she’s irrelevant?"
+Signora mains who've been silent for years now suddenly have a reason to reenter the conversation: "Why make her the rarest if she's irrelevant?"
 That's exactly the kind of buzz a company wants.
+****
 I've seen some comments that "she won't be playable because she and Scara are the rare figures and neither of them really became playable (Scara became Wanderer and switched to a different model)", or "Hoyo hates Signora because they made her the rarest one".
 Well, that's not how marketing psychology works, and this shows a clear lack of understanding of how big businesses usually operate.
 Scarcity = value.
 They made her rare _because_ she's valuable, not because Hoyo hates her and wants people to forget her.
 This is especially considering how this merch will be available in CN, the market people have argued to carry the most weight for Hoyo's decision-making.
 If Signora wasn't popular among CN players, she wouldn't be _anywhere_ in this merch lineup, let alone as the rarest.

 For four years she was treated almost like a taboo character, with no official artwork, no merch, and barely any narrative presence except her death.
 If Hoyo truly wanted her to stay discarded, the path of least resistance would've been to just keep ignoring her.
 But instead, they chose to do the exact opposite by giving her a merch debut after 4 years, and not just any merch, but in a _premium slot_ (the rarest figure).